Sean 'Diddy' Combs’ ex-girlfriend Cassie testifies in his sex trafficking trial

-NEW YORK (AP) — Sean "Diddy" Combs' former girlfriend, the R&B singer Cassie, took the witness stand in his sex trafficking trial on Tuesday and testified about being abused and sexually exploited by him for years, a day after prosecutors showed jurors video of the music mogul beating her in a hotel in 2016.
+NEW YORK (AP) — Sean "Diddy" Combs' former girlfriend, the R&B singer Cassie, told a jury Tuesday that the music mogul abused and sexually exploited her for years, as she took the witness stand for the first time during his sex trafficking trial in New York.

-Cassie sued Combs in 2023 alleging years of abuse.
-The suit was settled within hours, but was followed by dozens of similar legal claims and touched off a criminal investigation.
+Sighing heavily and pausing to compose herself at times, Cassie recounted feeling compelled by Combs to participate in lengthy “freak off” sex parties involving male sex workers.
+She said Combs assaulted her numerous times during their turbulent relationship.

+“He would mash me in the head, knock me over, drag me, kick me.
+Stomp me in the head if I was down,” she said, causing bruises and black eyes.

-Testimony in the trial began Monday.
-An attorney for Combs, Teny Geragos, told the jury during opening statements that Combs' accusers were after his money, adding that jurors might think he's a "jerk" and might not condone his "kinky sex," but that "he's not charged with being a jerk."
+An attorney for Combs, Teny Geragos, said in opening statements on Monday that Combs’ accusers were after his money, adding that jurors might think he’s a “jerk” and might not condone his “kinky sex,” but that “he’s not charged with being a jerk.”

-Cassie, 38, told the jury Tuesday that her relationship with Combs ran the gamut from good times to arguments and physical altercations.
-They met in 2005 when she was 19 and he was 37.
-He signed her to his Bad Boy Records label and, within a few years, they started dating.
+Under questioning by a prosecutor, Cassie said her relationship with Combs ran the gamut from good times to arguments and physical altercations.

 “If they were violent arguments, it would usually result in some sort of physical abuse and dragging, just different things,” Cassie said.
 Asked how frequently Combs became violent with her, Cassie softly responded: “Too frequently.”